-None of Mr. Skaletsky, Dr. Barrett, Ms. Brown or Dr. Dunton was an officer within the meaning of Rule 3b-2 under the Securities Exchange Act of 1934, or the "1934 Act," or employee of ours during or prior to fiscal 2009 or had any relationship during fiscal 2009 that would be required to be disclosed pursuant to Item 404 of Regulation S-K. None of our executive officers served during fiscal 2009 as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that has an executive officer who serves on our Board or Compensation Committee.
+None of the members of our Compensation Committee, Mr. Skaletsky, Dr. Barrett, Ms. Brown or Dr. Dunton, was an officer within the meaning of Rule 3b-2 under the Securities Exchange Act of 1934, or the "1934 Act," or employee of ours during or prior to fiscal 2011 or had any relationship during fiscal 2011 that would be required to be disclosed pursuant to Item 404 of Regulation S-K. None of our executive officers served during fiscal 2011 as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that has an executive officer who serves on our Board or Compensation Committee.